 Modern Society is built on a foundation of algorithms underpinned by the ubiquity of the computer, a discrete device that depends upon its programmed ability to understand the integers.
 In this course, we will use a foundation of paradigmatic algorithms to underpin our understanding of the integers, focussing on their properties and representations and how that informs our understanding and intuition of the mathematical world.

-This course provides an introduction to the important basic topics of number theory: prime numbers, factorisation, congruence and diophantine equations.
-These topics are treated from a modern point of view, emphasising the underlying algebraic structure.
-They provide the necessary background for a brief introduction to modern cryptography.
+This course provides an introduction to the important basic topics of number theory: prime numbers, factorisation, congruence and representation of numbers and Diophantine equations – via the use of fundamental algorithms.

 Written Assignment: Essays/Written Assignments

 Face to Face On Campus 3 hour(s) per Week for Full Term

 The University of Newcastle acknowledges the traditional custodians of the lands within our footprint areas: Awabakal, Darkinjung, Biripai, Worimi, Wonnarua, and Eora Nations.
 We also pay respect to the wisdom of our Elders past and present.